grievebr/COCA/README.md

 Data samples:

-	alltrawl - NEFSC and state bottom trawl survey and all associated variables required to calculate swept area and habitat models.
-Only a sample because I do not have permission to share, especially the state data
+	alltrawl_sample - NEFSC and state bottom trawl survey and all associated variables required to calculate swept area/night correction and create/project habitat models.
+Only a sample because I do not have permission to share, especially the state data.
+Any column names in all caps conforms to standard NEFSC naming conventions.

 	NWA-SZ.HCob05T_avg_2010-04-21.nc - 7km ROMS cobalt bottom-water temperature (C) for April 21 2010.